 Contemporary social medicine advocates still recognize inequality as a potent factor underlying disease and have been very influential globally.
 Tackling the HIV pandemic, for example, has required not only understanding the biology of the virus but also supporting the rights of the poor, women, sex workers, children, drug addicts, and sexual minorities and challenging systems that put treatments out of the financial reach of patients.

 In the United States, Virchow’s insights have not been widely incorporated into social policies or medical practice.
 Currently, the US programs created to address social conditions that undermine health are associated with the safety net and are often reviled as “handouts.”
 Issues such as poor housing conditions or food insecurity, which arguably would be more effectively addressed in the arena of public policy, present themselves as powerful issues undermining the health of patients.
-In the absence of an integrated social approach to health, clinicians struggle to care for patients suffering from ...
+In the absence of an integrated social approach to health, clinicians struggle to care for patients ...